Government social research officer

 Professional development

-As a government social research officer, you'll find that considerable emphasis is put on training, both on the job and by attending courses.
+There is usually a considerable emphasis on training in this role, which will be delivered on the job and through courses.
 The nature of the role demands the ability to take in a high level of information quickly and develop new skills at a fast pace.

 Some departments may support social research officers who wish to undertake a relevant, part-time postgraduate degree.
 If you're accepted onto the fast stream, you'll have access to a development programme designed to develop your social research, managerial and communication skills.